BlackSharkTech/xavier-demo-android/documentation/using-xavier.md

 2. Passed a BaseCameraManager to Xavier using the XavierSDK - [Step 2](#2-how-to-pass-a-basecameramanager-to-xavier)
 3. Updated your camera statecallback to notify Xavier of camera state changes using the BaseCameraManager methods - [Step 3](#3-how-to-indicate-camera-state-changes)

 If that is not the case, please review the steps in [Using An External Camera With Xavier](#optional-using-an-external-camera-with-xavier).
+Example code is available at [external-camera-demo](https://github.com/BlackSharkTech/xavier-demo-android/blob/v2.1.4-External/xavier-demo/app/src/main/java/com/blacksharktech/xavier/MainActivity.java).

 If you have followed all of the steps, you are ready to start the XavierActivity with your external camera attached. **Happy Scanning!**